 - Google Analytics Checker – Great website that tells you if you’re missing your Google Analytics or Adwords tracking code.

 - Remove Content from Google – this is the page you need to go to request anything you want removed from google search results.

 - DMCA Protection Services – Are you worried that someone might steal content on your site?
 Fear no more.
 The DMCA can help you take those sites down for free.

 - Private Policy Generator – Awesome private policy generator for your site.
 All you need to do is plug in your information!
 It’s free.

 - Favicon and App Generator – this is one of the best image generators I can find.
 Upload your logo, and it will generate ALL the basic dimensions you need on your site.
-These includes the favicon size, logo size, logo size with Retina display, iPad size, and you guessed it.
+These include the favicon size, logo size, logo size with Retina display, iPad size, and you guessed it.